 Though the basic stages of the sales funnel remain the same for most industries, building a sales funnel specific to your industry and the products and services you provide will help you attract and maintain a qualified customer base.
 Use Lucidchart to create a custom sales funnel diagram or use a sales funnel template to visualize your ideas.

-Sign up for free today to get started and learn how Lucidchart can help you—and maybe take a journey through our sales funnel.
+Sign up today to get started and learn how Lucidchart can help you—and maybe take a journey through our sales funnel.